kach/nearley/README.md

 welcome here!

-Including a parser imports *all* of the nonterminals defined in the parser, as well as any JS and config options defined there.
+Including a parser imports *all* of the nonterminals defined in the parser, as well as any JS, macros, and config options defined there.

 Using a parser
 --------------